 February 24 & 25, 2018

 The Lone Star Armory Series Opener is the inaugural event of the 2018 Lone Star Armory Run and Gun Series and Championship.
-Held at the beautiful Triple C Shooting Range in Cresson, TX, it is a short drive Southwest of Fort Worth.
+Held at the beautiful Triple C Shooting Range in Cresson, TX, located a short distance Southwest of Fort Worth.

 All event activities are included in the cost of an event ticket.
 Concert and barbecue only tickets are available for those who are not running but still want to join the celebration.
 Tickets for the concert and barbecue are $25 and all proceeds go to benefit The We Defy Foundation.
 Event tickets are $135.00.
 To purchase tickets please visit our Eventbrite page.